The Transifex Open Formats library

 OpenFormats is a localization file format library, written in Python.

-- Read and write to various file formats such as .po, .xliff or even ones which are not localization formats, such as .srt and .txt.
+- Read and write to various file formats such as

 - Plural support for the formats which do support it.